 Wavetable Labs launched in April 2013.
+ModernComment launched in September 2012.
 Built In launched in September 2010.
-And Viewpoints launched in September 2007.
+Viewpoints launched in September 2006.

-Previously Matt spent ten years at CoolSavings.
-He joined CoolSavings as the fifth employees in 1996 as the VP of Sales and was promoted to EVP of Sales and Marketing and later to President & CEO.
+Previously Matt served as the President & CEO of CoolSavings.
+He joined CoolSavings as the fifth employees in 1996 as the VP of Sales.
 The company went public in May 2000.
-As CEO he led a turn around that resulted in revenue growing from $21 million to $80 million over five years.
+As CEO of the company he led a turn around that resulted in revenue growing from $21 million to $80 million over five years.
 In 2005 he led a transaction that took the company private at valuation of $220 million.
 Under his leadership the share price grew more than 400% over five years.

 Prior to CoolSavings, Matt worked for Microsoft for five years in business development helping to launch MSN in 1995.

-Currently Matt serves as the Vice Chair of Chicago Public Media, is on the boards of YPO Chicago, Francis Parker School, Intrinsic Schools and VASCO Data Security.
+Currently Matt serves as the Vice Chair of Chicago Public Media, is on the board of YPO Chicago, Francis Parker School, Intrinsic Schools and VASCO Data Security.